tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 the bare minimum," [[6]].

 For blockchains with confidential transactions such as Mimblewimble, Bulletproofs range proofs are the most crucial zero-knowledge proofs involved in validation of blockchain transactions.
-The huge bulk of computations in these range proofs is the inner-product proof.
+The huge bulk of computations in these range proofs take place in the inner-product proof.

 The aim in this report is to investigate how the innovative amortization strategies of the Halo protocol can be used to enhance the Bulletproofs inner-product proof.